majiinB/Deck_API-Gateway/README.md

 ## 🌟 Features

-### OpenAI and GEMINI Integration
+### OpenAI and Gemini Integration
-- **⚡ Flashcard Generation**: Utilize the OpenAI API to automatically generate flashcards from study materials (pdf files) and text inputs.
+- **⚡ Flashcard Generation**: Utilize the OpenAI API and Gemini to automatically generate flashcards from study materials (pdf files) and text inputs.

 ---